vic30004/music-playerJS/README.md

 # music-playerJS
-This is a simple music player application creat by JS.
+This is a simple music player application created by JS.

 # Live Link